An unsuccessful broccoli ice cream, but a very nice broccoli dip.

 To start with I steamed, cooled and blitzed up and strained some broccoli and stuck it into the kids icy pole makers.
 The results, predictably enough, were pretty revolting.

 Next I thought about what flavours go well with broccoli and what I know makes it taste good.
 If you Google best ever broccoli recipe there's a lot of roasting and seasoning going on.

-So I cut up about 300gms of broccoli into small florets, drilled it with olive oil, seasoned with salt and pepper and added two thinly sliced cloves of garlic.
-Roast in a pre heated oven at 220C for 30 mins.
+So I cut up a small head of broccoli into small florets, drilled it with olive oil, seasoned with salt and pepper and added two thinly sliced cloves of garlic.
+Roast in a preheated oven at 430°F (220°C) for 30 mins.
 Allow to cool.
 So far, so good.

 Blitz in a food processor with 2 table spoons of olive oil, 2 table spoons of lemon juice and of lemon zest.
 Blitz.
 And blitz and blitz some more.
-Scrap down the sides, add 150gms of sour cream annnnd blitz.
+Scrap down the sides, add ⅔ cup of sour cream and blitz.
 Season.